pellcorp/k1_buildroot/docs/UNINSTALL.md

 ### Uninstall via USB

-Download the `Adventurer5M-KlipperMod-uninstall.tgz` file from the [Release](https://github.com/xblax/flashforge_ad5m_klipper_mod/releases) page onto a USB flash drive, similar to the [Install](INSTALL.md) procedure.

-Alternatively a marker file `klipper_mod_remove` will also trigger automatic uninstall during printer start-up.
+Create a marker file `klipper_mod_remove` in the USB thumb drive, plug it into the printer then reboot will automatic uninstall the mod.

 ### Uninstall via SSH